WojciechKretowicz/weles/README.md

 To be able to upload your model you need to have an account on **vimo**.
 So here is what you need to do:

 ```
-from vimo import communication as comm
+from vimo import users

-comm.create_user('Example user', 'example password', 'example_mail@gmail.com')
+users.create('Example user', 'example password', 'example_mail@gmail.com')
 ```

 You will receive information if your account was created correctly.

 ## Uploading model
-First you need to have a trained scikit-learn model.
+First you need to have a trained scikit-learn or keras model.
+Let's make a scikit random forest.

 ### Example
 ```